Empowering our community with the knowledge and technical support needed to keep pesticides out of the Middle Deschutes River

 The Middle Deschutes Pesticide Stewardship Partnership (PSP) was official established in 2019 to explore pesticide appearance within Campbell Creek, the Culver Drain, and Mud Springs Creek.
 These drainages receive water from natural springs, precipitation, and runoff from irrigated agriculture before connecting with the Middle Deschutes River.

 The Middle Deschutes PSP monitors water quality to identify concerns, track successes, and adapt its approach to community education and engagement.
 The program is non-regulatory by nature, we still limit how the data is seen or shared to maintain our community's trust.

 It's time to take what we have learned and develop a targeted, community-based plan to reduce pesticides in the Middle Deschutes River.
 We call this plan: the Strategic Plan.

-The construction of the Strategic Plan will consider data such as water quality, land use, and regional hydrology to develop goals and tools to approach pesticide appearance in the natural drainages.
+The Strategic Plan considers data such as water quality, land use and management, climate and regional hydrology to develop goals and tools to reduce the appearance of pesticides in the natural drainages.

 Click the link below to view to Middle Deschutes Pesticide Stewardship Partnership Strategic Plan:Strategic Plan_ Final Overview.pdf